SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 If you want to learn more about this famous attraction, there are several tours offered that include a visit in their itinerary.
 Here are a few top options.

-One of the best ways to get from top attraction to top attraction is the Hop On Hop Off Bus Tour.
-This tour includes stops all around the city.
-There is a stop here at Lombard Street San Francisco as well as other top attractions including the Golden Gate Bridge, Golden Gate Park, and Alamo Square.
+One of the best ways to get between top attractions in SF is the Hop-On Hop-Off Bus Tour.
+This tour includes stops all around the city, including one on Lombard Street as well as other top attractions, like the Golden Gate Bridge, Golden Gate Park, and Alamo Square.

-These buses drop you off at 1599 Lombard St San Francisco.
-This stop is about five blocks away from this attraction.
+The Lombard Street stop is at 1599 Lombard Street, which is five blocks west of the crooked block.
 The last two blocks before you reach Lombard and Hyde are STEEP, so make sure to take your time.

-The 2-day is the most popular Hop On Hop Off tour which includes 48 hours of access to these buses.
-The tours run from 9am to 5pm daily with buses every 15 to 20 minutes.
+The 2-day ticket is the most popular Hop-On Hop-Off tour.
+The buses run from 10 am to 6 pm daily, about every 15 to 20 minutes.
 This gives you plenty of time to check out top stops and learn more about them as you cruise around SF.

 >> Learn more about their 1- and 2-day tours